tamil777selvan/xray-cucumber-plugin/README.md

 	| value2 | value3 |
 ```

-This minor adjustment to the scenario outline ensures that the Cucumber JSON report contains the compiled examples, which improves the accuracy of updating test results in XRAY.
+This adjustment ensures accurate Cucumber JSON reports for updating test results in XRAY.

----

-# Xray Tests & Xray Test Sets
+## Streamlined Xray Test Management and Result Updates

-## Configuration
+### Configuration

-To configure the plugin, import the `XrayCucumberPlugin` module and specify the desired options:
+Configure the Xray Cucumber Plugin to streamline your testing workflow with Xray.
+Import the `XrayCucumberPlugin` module and specify your options:

 ```javascript
 import XrayCucumberPlugin from 'xray-cucumber-plugin'